 Criteria to Sit an Examination and Apply for a Certificate of Proficiency

-The following minimum requirements must be met prior to sitting an examination for the marine radio operator's certificate of proficiency:
+The following minimum requirements must be met prior to sitting an examination for the marine radio operator's certificate of proficiency or endorsement:

 - You agree to sign a declaration on the application stating: